bcgov/public-cloud-techdocs/docs/networking.md

 - **Use Cases for Each Type of Subnet:**
   - **Web Subnet:**
-    - Hosts front-end or client-facing infrastructure.
+    - Hosts front-end or client-facing infrastructure such as internal ALBs.

   - **App Subnet:**
     - Hosts application-tier code, such as EC2 instances and containers.